Baker80k/Archipelago-KSP/worlds/ksp1/docs/en_Kerbal Space Program.md

 # Kerbal Space Program

+Setup guide can be found [here](https://github.com/Baker80k/Archipelago-KSP/blob/main/worlds/ksp1/docs/setup_en.md)

 ## Where is the settings page for the game?

 Not implemented yet!
-Your player file is `ksp_template.yaml`, in the companion repo
+Your player file is `ksp_template.yaml`, in the [companion repo](https://github.com/Baker80k/KSP1-Random).

 ## What does randomization do to this game?